pkErbynn/advanced-css-and-sass/README.md

     - creating an infinit animation
     - `margin: auto` with flexbox
     - flexbox properties for positioning and alignment
+5. hotel description setion
+    - build multi-column list using `flex-wrap`
+    - why and how to use `mask-image` and `mask-size`

 ## Useful resource links
 * bennettfeely.com/clippy
 * linea.io